jackdesert/pyramid/docs/tutorials/uwsgi/index.rst

     ``/etc/nginx/sites-enabled/myproject.conf``.
 Verify that the file
     reference there actually exists.
 If it does not, check where uWSGI is set to put the socket and that it actually exists there.
-Once both uWSGI and Nginx both point to the same file and both have access to its housing directory, you will be past this error.
+Once both uWSGI and Nginx both point to the same file and both have access to its containing directory, you will be past this error.
 If all else fails, put your sockets somewhere writable by all, such as ``/tmp``.